learnlearnin/learnlearnin.github.io/src/documents/computers.html.md

 Computers are the most faithful servants of man, after dogs.

+The purpose of a computer is to do things for humans that humans find boring/mundane/repititive.

 ####Some links####
 * [Keeping yourself safe while using a computer](/security/)
 * [Quitting Google](/quit-google/)